wmhunt1/Coding-RPG/coding-rpg-react/README.md

 Physical characteristics height etc in bio
 But job etc in bio?
-Job and race/background package
+Job and race/background package can get gems from mining or just mine gems
 Failure can cause damage
 more damage modifers for prot types
 Ferra and apprentice know each other?